dreamking60/d3-start-to-finish-leanpub/manuscript/31 PRACTICAL Add transitions.md

 (Each item in `data` and `sortedData` has a property named `id` so you can use that to set `item.id`.
 See the Load the Data practical for a reminder of the structure of `data`.)

-Now in `updateChart` in `js/update.js` we add a key function to the data join:
+Now in `updateChart` in `js/update.js` add a key function to the data join:

 {caption: "js/update.js", line-numbers: false}
 ```js